Zipang (film): Theatrical

 Zipang was released in Japan on January 27, 1990 where it was distributed by Toho.
 The film was released at the Stockholm International Film Festival in November 1990 in Sweden.

 Home media

 Video TBS released the film on VHS in 1990 and Art Port released the film on DVD in 2001.

 Remarks

 In scenes that transcend time and space, a time-consuming expression method is adopted in which photographs are copied and modified, and effects such as zooming and rotation are added to take each photograph one-by-one.

 Reception

-The Austin Chronicle said, "if, however, you're looking to switch off your brain and simply have a good time, then don't miss out on this kinetic roller coaster of a movie... it's a real hoot."
+The Austin Chronicle said "if, however, you're looking to switch off your brain and simply have a good time, then don't miss out on this kinetic roller coaster of a movie... it's a real hoot."

 Other media

+Two video games were tie-ins for this movie: